 2. Succeeded in getting all charter, alternative and regular schools to say the pledge of allegiance every day.

 3. Succeeded in getting all school district music teachers to follow existing ASD curriculum and teach the National Anthem and the Alaska Flag Song.

-4. Failed to get the School Board to adopt requirement to play the National Anthem and the Alaska Flag Song at least once a month in schools.
+4. Attempted to get the School Board to adopt requirement to play the National Anthem and the Alaska Flag Song at least once a month in schools.
 Failed by one vote.
-Thank Andy Holleman for his support.
+Thank you to Andy Holleman for his support.